Is Acorns Safe?

 Is Acorns Legitimate?

-Acorns is registered in all 50 states and the U.S. territories.
-It has been registered since 2013 (for investment-advisory services) and 2014 (for broking).
+Acorns is authorized to operate in all 50 states and U.S. territories.
+The company has maintained registration since 2013 for advisory services and since 2014 for brokerage activities.

-Bank products available through Acorns are provided by Lincoln Savings Bank and nbkc bank, both of whom are subject to a myriad of federal banking regulatory agencies.
+Banking services offered through Acorns are supplied by Lincoln Savings Bank and nbkc bank, both of which fall under multiple federal banking regulators.

 Is Acorns Insured?

-Investment accounts at Acorns are protected by the Securities Investor Protection Corporation (SIPC).
+Investment accounts held with Acorns are covered by the Securities Investor Protection Corporation (SIPC).

 Acorns Promotion